circle-free/merkle-trees/js/README.md

 - [ ] Consolidate single/multi update function (or de-consolidate everything... hmm...)
 - [ ] option to output all data as eth-compatible prefixed hex strings
 - [ ] deleting elements (from the end)
-- [ ] support for arbitrary size elements
 - [ ] test how null/undefined elements before the append index affect trees/proofs
 - [ ] TypeScript (possibly with a Proof class)
 - [ ] index-less (existence-only) single-proofs